rokiwi/old/_posts/articles/2015-09-05-linden-and-richard-vo.md

 ---

 - Pschkr ... " Richard to Linden!
 I can see one more two meters below where you are ... "
 - Pschkr ... " Linden to Richard !
-Got it, put the cattle to boil.
+Got it, put the kettle to boil.
 We will be there for tea in ten minutes ... "
 - Pschkr ... " Over ! "

 Like policemen on duty, we go after the bad guys.
 We are looking for illegal weeds : pampa grass is one of it.
 Our uniform is ... blue of course, and we never go out without our weapons : a bottle of glyphosate, a shark and a talkie.